 Traditional Chinese Medicine and Reishi

-Reishi’s Chinese name is Ling Zhi and it is known as a Tonic or Superior Herb in Traditional Chinese Medince.
-It is believed that the mushroom will provide a long healthy, happy and vibrant life for the individuals who use it.
-Reishi is also among the Tearurable herbs that form the Superior herbalism of the Orient which also includes, ginseng, Schizandra fruit, asparagus root, gynostemma pentophyllum and rhodiola (Serrano, R.B., 2011).
+Reishi’s Chinese name is Ling Zhi and it is known as a Tonic or Superior Herb in Traditional Chinese Medicine.
+It is believed that the mushroom will provide a long healthy, happy, and vibrant life for the individuals who use it.
+Reishi is also among the most treasurable herbs that form the Superior Herbalism of the Orient which also includes, ginseng, Schizandra fruit, asparagus root, gynostemma pentaphyllum and Rhodiola (Serrano, R.B., 2011).

-An important theoretical foundation of Traditional Chinese Medicine is the concept of the Three Treasures, which includes the Jing (Essence), Qi (Vitality) and Shen (Spirit).
+An important theoretical foundation of Traditional Chinese Medicine is the concept of the three treasures, which include the Jing (Essence), Qi (Vitality), and Shen (Spirit).
 It is believed that when these parts of our body and spirit begin to waver that we have the potential to feel unwell, that is why it is important to these three treasures with tonics.
-Tonics are made from natural herbs, plants and minerals and they are used to revitalize the Jing, Qi and Shen of an individual.
+Tonics are made from natural herbs, plants, and minerals and they are used to revitalize the Jing, Qi, and Shen of an individual.
 Reishi can be used as a tonic for each treasure (Serrano, R.B., 2011).

-The different colours of reishi are reflective of the five elements, purple though it is not an official element, has been used in Taoist practise to open up the heart and therefore can be connected with the fire element.
+The different colors of reishi are reflective of the five elements, purple though it is not an official element, has been used in Taoist practice to open up the heart and therefore can be connected with the fire element.

 Aoshiba: Sour Taste.
 Aids in improving eyesight and liver function and has a calming effect on the body and mind.

 Murasakishiba: Sweet in taste.
 This variety of reishi aids in improving joint and muscle health and function as well as reducing inflammation in these areas and systemically.
-Purple reishi has also been shown to improves one’s completion and overall skin health, as well as improve the health of ears and prevent their infection.
+Purple Reishi has also been shown to improves one’s complexion and overall skin health, as well as improve the health of ears and prevent their infection.

 Kuroshiba: This variety of Reishi has a very salty taste to it.
 It possesses kidney protective properties.